bambora/dev.bambora.com/source/includes/mobile/_how-to-capture-payments.md

 ## Installation

 To install Native Payment, we recommend using either CocoaPods or Carthage.

-CocoaPods is a dependency manager for third-party libraries.

-We recommend following [this guide](https://guides.cocoapods.org/using/getting-started.html#getting-started) for installing CocoaPods.

 ### How to install via CocoaPods
 > ### Step 1: Create or select an Xcode project.
 Then open a terminal window and `cd` into the project directory